RSVP Abridgment of Boundless Reason

 · ·

 In Greco-Abrahamic thought, the relation between governing our minds well and the science of deciding well is an ancient one.
-In Plato’s CHARMIDES, an early dialogue that concerns soundness of mind and excellence in character (SOPHROSYNE), Plato suggested that we might best acquire this virtue using the science of science.
+In Plato’s CHARMIDES, an early dialogue that concerns soundness of mind and excellence in character (SOPHROSYNE), Plato suggested that we might use the science of science to acquire this virtue.
 However, he had two concerns.
 First, the science of science calls for us to know what we do not know.
 Plato wondered whether this is a contradiction.
 Second, he wondered whether the science of science is too idealistic to be useful.

 · ·